aerinera/pheeb-ai-chatbot/README.md

 ## 🧪 Experimentation, Not Monetization

-Phoebe isn’t a product.
+Pheeb isn’t a product.
 She’s an idea:
 - Can AI *feel* fictional yet alive?
 - Can memory create *presence*?
 - Can design limitations bring *emotional depth*?